mapsforge/mapsforge/docs/Getting-Started-Developers.md

 ### Building mapsforge with Gradle

 Gradle is the new build system favoured by Google for Android builds.
 Android Studio, the new IDE provided by Google for building Android apps, integrates nicely with Gradle.
+We use the Gradle Wrapper script, which also installs the required version of Gradle.

 After checking out the code, a build from the command line should be as easy as

-    gradle clean build
+    ./gradlew clean build

 If you want to skip the tests, run

-    gradle clean assemble
+    ./gradlew clean assemble

 After the build completes successfully you will find the Samples app in the directory Applications/Android/Samples/build/apk.
 Currently the build results in unsigned apks.